thriveweb/deking-new/content/pages/home.md

 teamTitle: DeKing Decks – Brisbane & Gold Coast – The Timber Deck Builder Specialists
 teamDescription: >-
-  Since 2003 the friendly [team of people](https://deking-decks.netlify.com/about/team/) at Decking have been designing and building all types of Decks, Verandahs, Patios, Carports, Pergolas, Pool Houses and all outdoor living spaces.
-We pride ourselves on our, our care, our quality, [our guarantees](https://deking-decks.netlify.com/about/guarantees/) and our ability to see the potential in all backyards for our customers.
+  Since 2003 the friendly [team of people](https://deking-decks.netlify.com/about/team/) at Deking have been designing and building all types of Decks, Verandahs, Patios, Carports, Pergolas, Pool Houses and all outdoor living spaces.
+We pride ourselves on our care, quality, [our guarantees](https://deking-decks.netlify.com/about/guarantees/) and our ability to see the potential in all backyards for our customers.
 Building on our specialist knowledge and personalised services, is an affordable and easy